keizer619/release-notes/ballerina-release-notes-0.990.0.md

 ```

-Improvements to the hub client, by extending configuration to have the complete functionality of the HTTP Client.
+Improved the hub client by extending configuration to have the complete functionality of the HTTP Client.

 ```ballerina
 http:ClientEndpointConfig conf = {